What are the possible complications of a cardiomyopathy?

 Endocarditis

-It is a bacterial infection of a heart valve or of a foreign instrument such as eg. PM o ICD with their electrodes "stimulatorsInserted into the veins, or S-ICD, inserted under the skin.
-It occurs very rarely, especially if the valve is already damaged or intravenous injections are given in poor hygiene conditions (eg heroin, or other drugs).
-It manifests itself with episodes of continuous fever, even high.
-The bacterium can be identified and "cured" with adequate antibiotic therapy.
-It is also important to prevent it with antibiotic prophylaxis during major surgery.
-In some cases, it may be necessary to replace the valve or proceed to extract the PM / ICD and / or the electrode infected or S-ICD
+It is a bacterial infection of a heart valve or a foreign device such as a PM or ICD with their "stimulating" electrodes inserted into the veins, or a S-ICD inserted under the skin.
+It occurs very rarely, especially if the valve is already damaged or intravenous injections are administered in conditions of poor hygiene (e.g., heroin or other drugs).
+It manifests itself with episodes of continuous fever, even high fever.
+The bacteria can be identified and "cured" with appropriate antibiotic therapy.
+It is also important to prevent it with antibiotic prophylaxis during major surgical procedures.
+In some cases, it may be necessary to replace the valve or proceed to remove the PM/ICD and/or the infected electrode or S-ICD.